sympy/sympy/doc/src/modules/galgebra/ga.rst

 the rst files to html if you are documenting your code using Python-Sphinx.

 In order to use the LaTeX printing options in the *GA* module install a LaTeX distribution as follows:

     #.
-To install texlive in linux or windows
+To install texlive in ubuntu goto console and enter *sudo apt-get install texlive-full*.

     #.
-Go to <http://www.tug.org/texlive/acquire-netinstall.html> and click on "install-tl.zip" to download
+To install miktex in windows goto <http://miktex.org/> and follow instructions for full installation.

     #.
-Unzip "install-tl.zip" anywhere on your machine
-        #.
-Open the file "readme.en.html" in the "readme-html.dir" directory.
-This file contains the information needed to install texlive.
-        #.
-Open a terminal (console) in the "install-tl-XXXXXX" directory
-        #.
-Follow the instructions in "readme.en.html" file to run the install-tl.bat file in windows or the install-tl script file in linux.

-    #.
-For OSX install mactex from <http://tug.org/mactex/>.
+To install mactex in OSX goto <http://tug.org/mactex/> and follow instructions for full installation.

 To use the numerical evaluation options install python-numpy:

     #.
 Install python-nympy if you want to calculate numerical matrix functons (determinant, inverse, eigenvalues, etc.).
        For windows go to <http://sourceforge.net/projects/numpy/files/NumPy/1.6.2/> and install the distribution of numpy appropriate for your system.

     #.
 For OSX go to <http://sourceforge.net/projects/numpy/files/NumPy/1.6.1/>.

 If you wish to use "enhance_print" on windows install ansicon as follows:

         #.
 Go to <https://github.com/adoxa/ansicon/downloads> and download "ansicon"
         #.
 In the Edit -> Preferences -> Tools menu of "geany" enter into the Terminal input the full path of "ansicon.exe"

+To use extra options *crop*, *png*, and *prog* in LaTeX printing goto section on LaTeX printing for instructions and limitations.

 Module Components
 =================